-than other cover estimation methods such as spherical mirrors or photo samples.
-The point transect method has been used for many years in rangeland and vegetation studies, but was difficult to implement in forested environment.
+For estimating canopy cover, the line-point transect sampling method has been shown to be a more accurate, unbiased, and consistent approach than other cover estimation methods, such as spherical mirrors or photo samples.
+The line-point transect method has been used for many years in rangeland and vegetation studies, but was difficult to implement in forested environments.
 Now, GRS presents a simple, lightweight tool for implementing this sampling procedure.

 For additional information, please review the following paper: